Dimitris Melissanidis: AEK Athens Football Club

+In July 2024, he left the presidency of AEK, handing over its leadership and his package of shares to the shipowner Marios Iliopoulos, owner of Seajet, who bought the company's shares for 90 million euros.

 Emma Delta & OPAP

 Melissanidis, via his own company Geonama Holdings, reported owned a stake in Emma Delta, a private equity fund of EMMA Capital.
 Emma Delta acquired 33% stake of Greek betting firm OPAP for €652 million.
 According to Reuters, OPAP was the European biggest betting firm, as of 2008.
 Dimitris Melissanidis is a major shareholder in OPAP and is the largest investor, investing €157 million in the takeover.